 I live at 305 E. Water St. City of Austin.
 About 5 houses in the middle of the next block from the Hancock’s place.
 I drive the Capitol Ice wagon.
 I have lived there 15 mos.
 Hancock has lived there several months, something like 5 or 6 months.
 I was slightly acquainted with Mrs. Hancock & the young ladies & I knew Mr. Hancock quite well.
 Our families did not visit.
 I am generally at home at night.
 I have been watching at and about my place at from about 9 o’clock to 12 or 1 o’clock at night ever since these murders was been being committed.
 I have frequently seen hacks passing that street

-page8and have been in the habit of noting any one passing in the alleys whom I saw.
+and have been in the habit of noting any one passing in the alleys whom I saw.

 On last night on Mr. Hancock’s gallery I told him that I thought there were certain parties down there in that neighborhood who knew more about all these murders than they would like to tell & that by watching that neighborhood they could find out something that I did not believe that they would have to go far to find the parties who did the work.